mwbagency/mwb-docs/Plugins/PostForms.md

 return [ 'filtering' => $filtering ];
 ```

-Within the form element, render hidden fields for the taxonomy and term ID shown below.
+When you're at the form element, render hidden fields for the taxonomy and term ID shown below within it.
 This will tell JavaScript to pass this information back to the server.
 ```twig
 <input type="hidden" name="taxonomy" value="{{ filtering.taxonomy }}" />
 <input type="hidden" name="term_id" value="{{ filtering.term_id }}" />